CEO, LoanEco Systems Online

 Joe is a dual degreed engineer across three majors (BioE, Electrical and Computer Engineering) with an MBA in Finance and Economics from the University of Chicago.

 Susan has CMT1A that she can trace back five generations in her mother’s family.
 Since 2007, she has been deeply engaged with the patient and research communities, building connections to fund efficient and effective research leading toward drug delivery.

 From its launch in 2018, she was the Foundation’s CEO.
 In January 2022, she became the organization’s first Chief Mission Officer continuing to serve on the Board of Directors, helping support CMTRF’s rapid financial growth and serving as the primary spokesperson for the Foundation.
 Before that, she held an executive position with CMTA.

 As a member of the BIO Patient Advocacy Committee, Susan built a robust network of experts in drug delivery and patient advocacy and continues to be sought after by peers in patient-led drug discovery and as an expert in CMT.
 She has spoken on CMT at Georgia Tech, Emory University, Hanger, Inc., The American Orthotic and Prosthetic Association and BIO.
 Susan holds a Bachelor of Arts from Clemson University.

 Board Member Emeritus

-Michelle brings her clinical expertise and her personal passion to help CMTRF deliver treatments with the goal of preventing other families from suffering the devastating loss of a child to CMT.
+Dr. Michelle Moon is a neurologist and palliative care physician, in practice for more than 10 years.
+Michelle brings her clinical expertise and her personal passion to CMTRF with the goal of preventing other families from suffering the devastating loss of a child to CMT.

 Michelle received her medical degree from Nova Southeastern University and completed her neurology residency at the University of Colorado.